 Unlike traditional options such as a home equity loan or reverse mortgage, sale-leaseback agreements have few restrictions on credit, income, or other barriers to entry.
 It is not a loan, so there are no monthly payments other than monthly market rent.

 Rather than slowly tapping into equity over time, this option would allow you to convert your home’s equity into immediately available cash.
 Further, some sale-leaseback solutions offer the opportunity to collect any appreciation on the home’s equity later on.

-Another option is to refinance your current mortgage.
+Another option is to refinance your current, existing mortgage.
 Updating your mortgage timeline can lower monthly payments and decrease your monthly financial burden in the short term.

 However, refinancing can impact your retirement plan, particularly if you are nearing retirement age.
 Expanding your mortgage timeline, such as with a 30-year contract, can result in increased financial burdens later on when you no longer have a steady income source.
 Just be sure to review the types of mortgage refinance options if you consider this route.

 While it may seem like a more extreme option, downsizing just makes sense sometimes, particularly for older homeowners.
 Selling your home and moving into a less expensive residence is a great way to profit from your home’s equity.
 Despite the advantages, the logistics, stress, and emotions of downsizing may be difficult for many homeowners to manage.

 However, it’s essential to remember the unexpected benefits of downsizing your home.
 A smaller property can also be logistically helpful—some seniors may prefer a home without stairs, some may not want or need the extra room.
 Downsizing can improve quality of life from both a financial and logistical perspective.

 You might be asking when to downsize.
 The answer is usually dependent on your unique situation, but a good rule of thumb is to consider it when maintaining the current home becomes too costly or challenging.